 ABOUT

-I am Assistant Professor in the Department of Sociology at Grinnell College, with affiliations in American Studies and Peace and Conflict Studies.
-I study social movements and revolutions, migrant politics, race and ethnicity, and media discourse from a global and transnational perspective.
+I am an Associate Professor in the Department of Sociology at Grinnell College, with affiliations in American Studies, Education Studies, Film and Media Studies, Global Development Studies, and Peace and Conflict Studies, where I am Chair in 2023-2024.
+I study social movements, immigrant and diaspora politics, race and ethnicity, and media discourse from a global and transnational perspective.
 Methodologically, I am interested in interpretive qualitative design to understand people’s meaning-making processes.

-I have also started a new research, which investigates the social origins of political conservatism and support for right-wing policies among Filipino immigrants in the U.S. and the Netherlands.
+I have also started a new research (with political scientist Nico Ravanilla of University of California San Diego), which investigates the social origins of conservatism among Filipino immigrants in the U.S. The pilot study in Honolulu, Hawaii is funded by the Russell Sage Foundation, the American Philosophical Society, and the Midwest Sociological Society.

 Born and raised in the Philippines, I obtained my bachelor’s degree in communication from the University of the Philippines, Diliman.
 I remained there as researcher with the Third World Studies Center for seven years, where I was involved in projects investigating the global justice movement in Southeast Asia.
 Afterwards, I received a Fulbright scholarship to pursue a master’s degree in social sciences, with emphasis on demographic and social analysis at the University of California, Irvine.
 I received my PhD in Sociology, with Certificate in Cultural Studies, from the University of Pittsburgh in 2016.